LaboratoryOfNeurobiology/modeling-sustained-spontaneous-brainstem-oscillations/README.md

 Proceed back to step2 and repeat the step cycle until you have a final resolution of points fine enough.

 ###### Running surface following:
-Surface following follows the same step schema as the iteration steps; however, step1.bash and step5.bash are replaced with f_step1.bash and f_step5.bash respectively.
+Surface following follows the same step schema as the iteration steps; however, the sbatch calls to step1.bash and step5.bash are replaced with f_step1.bash and f_step5.bash respectively.
 Surface following will require many cycles through the steps; however, once the number of points being generated in each cycle is < 1000, you can rename the most recently saved iteration file to `next_step.pkl` and call `sbatch step_follow.bash`.
 This will automate the rest of the surface following so that the step files are not needed.
 This should only be done when it is more efficient to do so i.e. the number of new points is < 1000 as you can allocate a maximum of 1024 cores at once on the Discovery cluster.
 You'll want to allocate as many cores as you can without receiving the error that too many files are open.
 For me, this was ~350 cores.

 ###### Extracting the data from the cluster: